jpverkamp/blog/content/programming/2017/2017-12-11-deterministic-shuffling-using-hashes.md

     return hasher.hexdigest()
 ```

 That always uses {{< doc "python" "hashlib.md5" >}} to sort the lists.
-The {{< wikipedia "md5" >}} hash has some issues from a security perspective, but for our purposes here it works just fine.
+The [[wiki:md5]]() hash has some issues from a security perspective, but for our purposes here it works just fine.
 Let's try it out:

 ```bash
 $ cat fruit